w3c/wai-dynamic-planning/source/implement/index.html.erb.md

 {:/}

 {:.attach_permalink}
-## Perform accessibility tasks
+## Assign tasks and support delivery

-Undertake the work and provide support for groups and individuals assigned tasks.
+Assign the work and provide support to responsible groups and individuals.

 {::nomarkdown}
 <%= activity_body %>
 {:/}

-Ensure that responsibilities that have been assigned across roles are being met.

-* Identify and address any questions or concerns by groups who have been assigned accessibility tasks.
-* Ensure that accessibility work has begun.
-* Provide assistance and/or resources to help accessibility work stay on schedule.

-As internal expertise grows, put in place mechanisms to verify that accessibility skills are being appropriately applied.
-This might include:

-* Make accessibility progress part of standard reporting for all departments that have been assigned responsibility.
-* As accessibility issues are identified, be clear about who is responsible for the remediation and that they have the appropriate skills or knowledge.
-* Document solutions as they are implemented.
+Ensure that those with responsibility for delivering accessibility are aware of the scope of their work.
+This might involve assigning specific deliverables, such as a procurement policy that includes accessibility, or detailing criteria that must be met as part of other deliverables, such as outlining to developers the guidelines that code must meet.

+As the work progresses, you will need to ensure that any issues or knowledge gaps are flagged and responded to.
+This may require additional training or resources to ensure that everyone is able to meet their objectives.

+For those involved in delivering against specific standards, ensure that they have a clear definition of the applicable elements.
+For example, developers need to know the specific success criteria they need to address and how to do this.

 Depending organization size, you may consider an accessibility task force that meets regularly to coordinate progress among departments.